StackVista/stackstate-docs/develop/reference/scripting/script-apis/ui.md

 )
 ```

-Please note the `.stripMargin()` call.
+Note the `.stripMargin()` call.
 This is a Groovy function for strings that strips leading whitespace/control characters followed by '\|' from every line.
 This way, indenting can be retained without introducing leading whitespace in the STML.

 ## Function: `showTopologyByQuery`